Anne Walsh’s Latest project, Out of the Mouths of Moms, is a collection of stories about motherhood told by moms from many walks of life.

 - I always envied artistic people.
 Now I realize I can be creative and have fun and not take everything so seriously.

 - Anne made quite an impression on our students.
 I know a few of them will be in touch with her.
 Three students now think they would like to be art therapists.

 - Our students were so excited to participate in this workshop.
 They learned a vocabulary and we gained some practical tools as well to deal with their behaviours.

 Anne is available as a public speaker and workshop facilitator.
 Topics include:

 Motherhood is not a One-Woman Show

-Based on her experience of writing The Mommy Monologues, Anne shares her observations about motherhood and urges women to unite and support one another.
+Based on her experience of writing Out of the Mouths of Moms, Anne shares her observations about motherhood and urges women to unite and support one another.